Gleejr/post-install-config/README.md

 <h2>Configuration Steps</h2>

 <p>
-1. This is a continuation from osTicket - Prerequisites and Installation https://github.com/Gleejr/osticket-prereqs once osTicket has been successfully installed.
+1. This is a continuation from osTicket - Prerequisites and Installation, available at https://github.com/Gleejr/osticket-prereqs.
+Once osTicket has been successfully installed, you can proceed with the next steps.
 </p>
 <p>
 <img width="777" alt="Screen Shot 2023-11-17 at 10 20 24 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/5f890a1d-6742-4001-a6d8-6e36984969c1">
 </p>

 <p>
-2. Login to osTicket using this "link http://localhost/osTicket/scp/login.php".
-Use the user_admin account that was created with the password1234.
-This will bring you inside osTicket.
+2. Log in to osTicket by following this link: http://localhost/osTicket/scp/login.php.
+Use the 'user_admin' account that was created, with the password 'Password1234'.
+This will take you to the osTicket dashboard.
 <p>
 <img width="618" alt="Screen Shot 2023-11-17 at 10 25 59 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/0e817fd3-3cca-49f5-b70d-a02fcc2b643e">
 <img width="1003" alt="Screen Shot 2023-11-17 at 10 27 54 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/956a2670-10c9-4dab-9e77-68d25fd55909">